jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 ## Travel

+### Blood River, Tim Butcher

+A journalist's solo trip through the Congo.
+Sad but engrossing.

+### Sheila in the Wind, Adrian Hayter

+My wife's family are into sailing 100 year old small yachts.
+The boat in this story is the sister of my wife's family's boat.
+That sounds grander than it is.

+## Sport

+### Born to Run, Christopher McDougall

+A fascinating first-principles approach to running in action.

 ### The Extra Mile

 A list of non-chain restaurants within 1 mile of the motorway, across the UK.